dreamcat4/drb/README.md

 By sticking *entirely to generic shell script, with a very lightweight API structure around that*.
 This allows us to *very rapidly convert and transfer* those pre-existing and already-established community build proceedures, into becoming Drb build targets. *Whilst with a lowest possible barrier of entry to community members* to re-write their existing shell-based build scripts into the simple Drb API format.

-***History:***
+#### History

 Drb was brought into existence specifically for the Odroid-C1 user community.
 Actually, it was originally named "odroid-c1-builder".
 However it may eventually prove to be of some questionable value in other similar sibiling communities.
 Such as for odroid-*, rpi2, andso on.
 With this in mind, `ocb` has been renamed to `drb`.
 And is now an entirely generic build tool.
 Which is seperately managed any odroid code.
 All odroid-c1 specific (or other such platform) are implemented within the build targets.
 Which is a plugin architecture.

-***Note:***
+#### Other build tools

 On the surface, this tool looks similar to `buildroot`.
 However Drb was never designed to compete with `buildroot` or any of it's other more heavyweight equivalents such as `make`, `yocto`, and `gradle`.
 That is not Drb's role in the user community context.
 But rather, Dreamcat's Builder is just meant to be a unified top layer.
 A wrapper.
 All is uniformly scripted, and encapsulated behind `drb`'s much simpler, more user-friendly interface.

 If you don't already need `drb`, or don't understand what it is for... then don't use it!
-Most of the value of the `drb` tool is in it's community oriented build targets.
-Which are very community-driven and community specific.
-For a good general purpose build tool, I recommend GNU make.
+Most of the value of the `drb` tool is in it's community's build targets.
+Where the support and benefits provided by this tool are very much linked to those community's situation.
+Instead of that, if you just need a general purpose build tool, I recommend autotools + GNU make.

 ### Requirements